ISPMBern/project-template/README.md

 # project-template
 Template for a reproducible data analysis project using RStudio, R Markdown, Quarto, and GitHub.
 The structure below gives an example of files for the individual folders.
 Each folder contains a README.md file with additional information.

+An example for the content of this project template looks like this:
 - data
     - processed
         - cleaned_data.csv